How to automate project management

 But what are the limitations?
 Why can't project management be fully automated?

-Automation lacks a few important human touches: intuition, emotion, and interpersonal connection.
+Automation can't replace human traits like intuition, empathy, or real-time judgment.
 Technology also comes with its fair share of bugs, which could lead to disruptions, delays, and compromises.
 That's why, if you're relying on automation, you should always have a backup plan.

 You also need to think about customization and flexibility.
 Your projects are all unique with different requirements, so they may need specific plans that fit their needs and can change easily if things don't go as expected.
 Unfortunately, and especially with newer automation tools, you won't always get the flexibility and customization that you need.